In a Nutshell:

 If you answered yes to the questions above and your search for the right massage chair has led you to consider this model, we urge you to read our Osaki Pro Soho review before spending your money.

-First, it’s technically not an Osaki chair, even though it looks like every other Osaki massage chair and most people refer to it as such (a convention we’ll be following here, even though it’s technically not correct).
+First, it’s technically not an Osaki chair, even though it looks like every other Osaki massage chair, and most people refer to it as such (a convention we’ll be following here, even though it’s technically not correct).

-It’s actually made by Titan, but Titan is itself a subsidiary of Osaki, which explains why the two are used interchangeably.
+Titan makes it, but Titan is itself a subsidiary of Osaki, which explains why the two are used interchangeably.

-An Overview Of The Osaki 4D Pro Soho
+Key Features of Osaki 4D Pro Soho

 Osaki 4D Pro Soho with beige PU upholstery, beige and white ash exterior, and white base